jzhan2543/fall19ml-moviepredictions/README.md

 ### 5) Conclusion

-SVM and KNN performed the best with roughly the same results.
-Decision tree performed the worst.

 #### Room for Improvement
 Our team could have used a regression model to generate a “likelihood” score of whether or not a movie would be successful.
 Since this would generate a percentage on a scale from 1-100, the result would be a lot more specific than a binary classification.In terms of classification, we could have also implemented a non-binary gradient scale of success such as “slightly successful” or “very successful” which would also improve specificity.